svanhvitlilja/subword-asr-icelandic/s5/Readme.md

 ## Running the scripts
 The run.sh script takes care of the training process.
 Three subword segmentation methods can be provided as command line argument with the run.sh script.

-`./run.sh bpe`
+`./run.sh bpe` or
-`./run.sh kvistur`
+`./run.sh kvistur` or
 `./run.sh unigram`

 If no argument is given, the BPE algorithm is applied by default.
-The model training architecture is described in [1].
+The model training architecture is described in [2].
 The last training step of the script (neural network training) might fail for some reasons; we have not used this step in our experiments.

+[1] "Málrómur: A manually verified corpus of recorded Icelandic speech", S. Steingrímsson, S. Helgadóttir, E. Rögnvaldsson, J. Guðnason.
+NODALIDA 2017.
-[1] "A Complete Kaldi Recipe For Building Arabic Speech Recognition Systems", A. Ali, Y. Zhang, P. Cardinal, N. Dahak, S. Vogel, J. Glass.
+[2] "A Complete Kaldi Recipe For Building Arabic Speech Recognition Systems", A. Ali, Y. Zhang, P. Cardinal, N. Dahak, S. Vogel, J. Glass.
 SLT 2014.